0xSero/partisia-docs/docs/pbc-fundamentals/onboarding-new-byoc.md

 # Onboarding new BYOC

-This article helps you onboard ERC20 and its extension tokens to Partisia Blockchains using the PBC bridge.
+This article helps you onboard ERC20 and its extension tokens to Partisia Blockchains using the PBC bridge and how to verify a proposal.
 In order for the bridge to work between chains, you must have a contract in the Ethereum, Polygon or BNB smart chain network as well as on the Partisia